conner-huf/lafs-api/README.md

+# UPDATE:
+I've deployed this project using AWS.
+Some of the things I've experimented with / used in this project are:

+- Containerization with Docker
+- Lambdas
+- AWS
+- Angular
+- Writing APIs

+The deployed project can be found [here](http://connerbucket1.s3-website-us-east-1.amazonaws.com/)

 # Angular Tutorial: Learn Angular from scratch step by step REST API

 This project is a Loopback API used in part 2 of [Learn Angular from scratch step by step tutorial](https://angular-templates.io/tutorials/about/learn-angular-from-scratch-step-by-step) where we explore from the basic concepts and why’s of Angular to building a complete Angular 7 app with the MEAN stack.